jordems/pollate/README.md

 ### 1.3 Nx Monorepo

 Nrwl's Nx Monorepo framework is by far the most important framework of this project.
 It structures the overall code and folder structure allowing for affected builds, tests, and deploys.
-It's main purpose is to increase multi-developer performance and speed up automated CI/CD pipelines.
+It's main purpose is to increase developer performance and speed up automated CI/CD pipelines.
 With simple extensibility.

 ### 1.4 CircleCI